 - If you do not want to make blackberry sauce, serve Monte Cristos with jam or maple syrup.

 - Feel free to use fresh or frozen blackberries to prepare the blackberry sauce.

 - Use Gruyere or Muenster in place of the Swiss cheese if desired.

 - Monte Cristo Sandwiches are best served immediately.
-If you happen to have leftovers, store in refrigerator for up to 2 days and reheat in dry skillet over medium heat until warmed through.
+If you happen to have leftovers, store them in the refrigerator for up to 2 days and reheat them in a dry skillet over medium heat until warmed through.